+The ETL job must be running to process log records into the Log Database.

+• The database maintenance job performs database maintenance tasks and preserves optimal performance.
+This job runs nightly, by default.

+Once data is processed and moved to the database tables used by the Cloud Apps report, the maintenance job is also responsible for deleting cloud apps data that is more than 2 days old from temporary log database tables.

-- The ETL job must be running to process log records into the Log Database. - The database maintenance job performs database maintenance tasks and preserves optimal performance.
-This job runs nightly, by default. - The Internet browse time (IBT) job analyzes the data received and calculates browse time for each client.
+- The Internet browse time (IBT) job analyzes the data received and calculates browse time for each client.
 The IBT database job is resource intensive, affecting most database resources.
-This job runs nightly, by default. - When trend data retention is enabled, the trend job uses daily trend data created by the ETL job to update weekly, monthly, and yearly trend records for use in presentation reports. - Even when trend data retention is disabled, the trend job processes data from the threats (AMT) partition to provide trend data on the Threats dashboard. - The trend job also parses user agent strings used to populate the Browser and Source Platform tabs of the Reporting > Applications page (see Application reporting, page 158). - This job runs nightly. - The Advanced Malware Threat (AMT) ETL job receives, processes, and inserts data into the threats partition database.
+This job runs nightly, by default. - When trend data retention is enabled, the trend job uses daily trend data created by the ETL job to update weekly, monthly, and yearly trend records for use in presentation reports.

+Even when trend data retention is disabled, the trend job processes data from the threats (AMT) partition to provide trend data on the Threats dashboard.

+This job runs nightly.

+• The Advanced Malware Threat (AMT) ETL job receives, processes, and inserts data into the threats partition database.
 Only log records that include a severity ranking (see How severity is assigned to suspicious activity, page 23) are recorded in the threats partition.
-Data from this partition is used to populate the Threats dashboard (see Threats dashboard, page 19). - The AMT ETL job also populates the database tables used to provide the data for Applications reports and the Advanced File Analysis report.
+Data from this partition is used to populate the Threats dashboard (see Threats dashboard, page 19).

+The AMT ETL job also populates the database tables used to provide the data for all application reports and the Advanced File Analysis report.

 Certain aspects of these database jobs can be configured on the Settings > Reporting > Log Database page.
-See Log Database administration settings, page 398, for more information.
+See Log Database administration settings, page 403, for more information.